 You can differentiate between a bumble and a B. Major by looking at the number of wings and the shape of the body.
 Like a bee fly, B. Major also has only one pair of wings.
 Bumblebees have a round oval body whereas B. Major has a triangular body.

 From April to June, you can find B. major in temperate Europe, North America, and portions of Asia, with a concentration in the northern hemisphere.
 The bee fly species can be found in a wide range of habitats, from desert to arid.
 You’ll find them most active in the day when it is warm and sunny.

 Look closely at the body.
 There is light hair covering the body but the body itself is dark.
 The upper half has brown and black hairs and the body is mostly covered with white hairs.
 You’ll find dark markings on the front half of its wings, and lengthy hairy legs that dangle while flying.

-You might notice that they have longer legs and you’re right in making that judgement.
-They have longer legs and also a longer proboscis at the front of their head which let’s them feed on the nectar from flowers conveniently.
+You might notice that they have longer legs and you’re right in making that judgment.
+They have longer legs and also a longer proboscis at the front of their head which lets them feed on the nectar from flowers conveniently.

 As these insects fly, you can see them rotating around a vertical axis.
 This feature is unique to B. Major and is known as yawning.

 Do these flies carry out the most important function of a bee, pollination?